Hung Ga: The Hung Ga curriculum of Wong Fei-hung

-pinyin: gōng zì fú hǔ quán; Yale Cantonese: gung ji fuk fu kuen.

 The long routine Taming the Tiger trains the student in the basic techniques of Hung Ga while building endurance.
 It is said to go at least as far back as Jee Sin Sim See, who is said to have taught Taming the Tiger—or at least an early version of it—to both Hung Hei-gun and Luk Ah-choi.

-The "工" Character in Taming the Tiger Fist is so called because its footwork traces a path resembling the character "工".